forem/forem/docs/helpful-hints.md

 ## Previewing these docs in development

-0. Make sure you are the base of the repository
+0. Make sure you are at the base of the repository
 1. Install gitdocs `npm install -g gitdocs@next`
 1. Serve it `gitdocs serve`
 1. Visit `http://localhost:8000`